There's no organization quite like the YMCA.

 The Somerset Hills area was growing too, and local leaders wanted to offer more for children and families.
 On 17 acres of land it acquired, the Y began to build the Engelhard Pool in 1967, which opened in 1973 for swim lessons and a swim team.
 A capital campaign was later initiated to build an adult fitness center, a gymnastics facility, a gymnasium and a child care center on the same site.

-The reunited Somerset County YMCA now serves nearly 30,000 members in Basking Ridge, Bedminster, Bernardsville, Bound Brook, Branchburg, Bridgewater, Far Hills, Franklin, Green Brook, Hillsborough, Manville, Millington, Montgomery, Peapack-Gladstone, Raritan, Somerville and Warren.
-From its early days supporting and guiding young men spiritually, intellectually and physically to today’s mission to strengthen the foundations of community through youth development, healthy living and social responsibility, the Y has grown and expanded over more than 140 years to meet the unique needs of Somerset County.
+Somerset County and Plainfield YMCA now serves nearly 30,000 members in Basking Ridge, Bedminster, Bernardsville, Bound Brook, Branchburg, Bridgewater, Far Hills, Franklin, Green Brook, Hillsborough, Manville, Millington, Montgomery, Peapack-Gladstone, Plainfield, Raritan, Somerville, Warren and Watchung.
+From its early days supporting and guiding young men spiritually, intellectually and physically to today’s mission to strengthen the foundations of community through youth development, healthy living and social responsibility, the Y has grown and expanded for more than 140 years to meet the unique needs of the communities it serves.

-Somerset County YMCA is here for the community.
+Somerset County and Plainfield YMCA is here for the community.